P. P. Vaidyanathan

-Prof. Vaidyanathan's pioneering contributions include the development of the theory and structures for filter banks, especially perfect reconstruction and orthonornal filter banks, which find applications in data compression standards such as JPEG and MPEG, and in digital communications.
+Prof. Vaidyanathan's pioneering contributions include the development of the theory and structures for filter banks, especially perfect reconstruction and orthonormal filter banks, which find applications in data compression standards such as JPEG and MPEG, and in digital communications.
 One of his early contributions is the development of the theory of robust digital filter structures directly in discrete time without recourse to classical circuit theoretical models.
 He has also contributed widely in other areas of signal processing including image processing, genomic signal processing, sampling theory, optimal transceivers, radar signal processing, and sensor array processing.
 He has also explored the role of number theory in signal processing applications.